Die Rebellie van Lafras Verwey

 Die Rebellie van Lafras Verwey (lit.
 'The Rebellion of Lafras Verwey'), is a 2017 South African biographical drama film directed by Simon Barnard and co-produced by Katinka Heyns and Genevieve Hofmeyr for Sonneblom Films and Moonlighting Films.
-The film stars Tobie Cronje in lead role along with Chantell Phillipus, Neels van Jaarsveld and Cobus Visser in supportive roles.
+The film stars Tobie Cronje in the lead role along with Chantell Phillipus, Neels van Jaarsveld and Cobus Visser in supportive roles.

 The film describes the life and career of Lafras Verwey who worked as a clerk in the Civil Service in Pretoria for thirty years.
 The film received positive reviews and won several awards at international film festivals.